jasjeev4/UnsplashedGallery/README.md

 # UnsplashedGallery

 This project displays images from Unsplashed using the API.
 The app supports voice search.
+For results where the API does have description for an image the app displays "Unspecified" as the description.

 ## Running the project